Authentication Methods Activity

 - Global Administrator

-An Azure AD Premium P1 or P2 license is required to access usage and insights.
-Azure AD Multi-Factor Authentication and self-service password reset (SSPR) licensing information can be found on the Azure Active Directory pricing site.
+A Microsoft Entra ID P1 or P2 license is required to access usage and insights.
+Microsoft Entra multifactor authentication and self-service password reset (SSPR) licensing information can be found on the Microsoft Entra pricing site.

 How it works

 Steps in this article might vary slightly based on the portal you start from.